-Recommended Preparation: "C" grade or higher or "Pass" in GD 110 or equivalent
+Recommended Preparation: "C" grade or higher or "Pass" in GD 110 or equivalent 2 hours lecture, 3 hours laboratory

 This intensive introductory course is designed to teach foundational skills for students who have minimal or no experience in creating multimedia news packages.
 A hands-on introduction on how to use video, photography, data and other elements to successfully create effective visual and multimedia stories.